 While Cold War plans and campaigns were developmental and adjusted across nine presidential administrations, the Cold War was bipolar.
 Today's challenge is multipolar and faster paced with greater complexity and considerable ambiguity.
 When considering what constitutes threats to our nation's security - from COVID to natural disasters and from cyber to finance - a proper Irregular Warfare education and adept application of the art are even more essential.
-Mistakes in this present peer competition will be made, but Irregular Warfare education will help mitigate their frequency and intensity.
+There are no doubts that mistakes in this present peer competition will be made, but Irregular Warfare education will help mitigate their frequency and intensity.
 It will ultimately assist the United States in gaining the relative strategic and operational advantage.